jupyter-server/enterprise_gateway/docs/source/users/kernel-envs.md

     it is the user's responsibility that KERNEL_POD_NAME is unique relative to any pods in the target namespace.
 In addition, the pod must NOT exist - unlike the case if KERNEL_NAMESPACE is provided.
+The KERNEL_POD_NAME can also be provided as a template string using simple variable substitution (e.g. "{{ kernel_username }}-{{ kernel_id }}").
+Only simple
+    {{ variable_name }} references are supported -- Jinja2 filters and
+    expressions are NOT supported and will be rejected for security reasons.
+    Available variables include all KERNEL_* environment variables (lowercased, e.g. kernel_username, kernel_namespace) plus kernel_id.
+Variable names
+    must start with a letter and contain only letters, digits, and underscores.
-The KERNEL_POD_NAME can also be provided as a jinja2 template formatted string (e.g "{{ kernel_prefix }}-{{ kernel_id | replace('-', '') }}") which will be processed for safe substitution against existing list of environment variables.
-In case of invalid template (e.g. missing variables) it will fall back to original way to calculate the pod name using KERNEL_USERNAME - KERNEL_ID.
+    In case of invalid template syntax or missing variables, Enterprise Gateway will fall back to the default pod name using KERNEL_USERNAME-KERNEL_ID.

   KERNEL_REMOTE_HOST=<remote host name>
     DistributedProcessProxy only.
 When specified, this value will override the